nginxinc/nginx-azure-workshops/labs/lab1/readme.md

     az --version
     ```

     > NOTE: If this command throws an error then it means Azure CLI is not installed.
 Follow lab0 instructions to get it installed in your local machine.
+You must have Azure CLI version 2.61.0 or higher.

+    Make sure you have the Azure CLI `NGINX extension` installed by running below command.

+    ```bash
+    az extension add --name nginx
+    ```

 1. Create a new Azure Resource Group called `<name>-workshop` , where `<name>` is your last name (or any unique value).
 This would hold all the Azure resources that you would create for this workshop.